Test your skills: Floats

 Note: To get help, read our Test your skills usage guide.
 You can also reach out to us using one of our communication channels.

-To complete this task, float the two elements with a class of float1 and float2 left and right, respectively.
-The text should then appear between the two boxes, as shown in the image below:
+To complete this task, float the two elements with classes of float1 and float2 to the left and right, respectively.
+The text should then appear between the two elements.

 <div class="box">